thoughtspot/thoughtspot.github.io/_admin/backup-restore/choose-strategy.md

 ## Snapshots

 A snapshot is a point-in-time image of your running cluster.
 Snapshots are both taken on and restored to a cluster while it is running.
 Each cluster has a periodic snapshot configuration enabled by default.
 This configuration instructs the system to periodically take snapshots.
 Creation of a snapshot takes about 20 seconds.
-Once taken, a snapshot is persisted on disk in the cluster's HDFS.
+After creation, a snapshot persists on disk in the cluster's HDFS.

 You can also create a snapshot manually.
 You should create a snapshot before making any changes to the environment, loading a large amount of new data, or changing the structure of a table.
 A snapshot may only be restored to the same cluster on which it was taken.
 The cluster software release version must match the snapshot release version.